chsuong/starter-hugo-academic/content/publication/generic/_index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Brazilian Political Science Review*, 14(1)"
+publication: "*Presidential Studies Quarterly*, 43(1)"
 publication_short: ""

-abstract: Recent research has shown that British and American respondents are less willing to advocate the use of force against fellow democracies than against non-democracies (Tomz and Weeks, 2013).
-These findings may contribute to understandings of the 'democratic bias'—unwillingness to attack democracies.
-A critical next step is assessing whether publics beyond the US and the UK have similar attitudes.
-To address the scope of popular preferences for peace with democracies, we conduct survey experiments using online panels in two emerging powers, one a democracy (Brazil) and one a non-democracy (China).
-Our survey randomly varies the hypothetical target's regime type and authorization by the United Nations for military action.
-We find that Brazilian respondents are significantly less likely to support the use of force against a democracy than a non-democracy.
-However, after controlling for UN approval, Chinese respondents do not appear to distinguish between democracies and non-democracies when considering whether force is justified.
-In addition, for both countries, UN approval has a larger effect than democracy on public support for the use of force.
+abstract: Right after the 1936 election the Gallup Poll began probing party identification.
+From then on until 1952, when the National Election Studies entered the field, nearly 200 surveys produced measurements of partisanship in the American electorate.
+We exploit this largely unexplored data set to examine the partisan transformation commonly called the New Deal Realignment in real time.
+It turns out that it was not until the late 1940s that the Democratic Party secured an enduring hold on the American electorate.
+The New Deal and the Depression had less to do with this change than did World War II and the postwar prosperity.
+The lead cohort of the Democratic surge in party identification was the generation that came of age during the 1940s, not the 1930s.
+The findings suggest that a historic crisis or a new policy program may not be enough to realign partisanship in the electorate but that it takes the success of the ascendant party in mastering historic crises.

 # Summary.
 An optional shortened abstract.
-summary: In Brazil and China, UN approval has a larger effect than democracy on public support for the use of force.
+# summary: In Brazil and China, UN approval has a larger effect than democracy on public support for the use of force.

 # tags:
 # - Source Themes